 If it’s the latter, you might be missing out on what science says are hugely positive health benefits.
 With many of us having a lot of extra time to explore new hobbies and positive habits during the current health crisis, it may be an excellent time to pick out a good book!
 You may be surprised at how quickly reading becomes an enjoyable part of your daily relaxation routine.

 Here are just four of the top science-backed reasons why reading is a positive way to pass the time.

 Your brain, like any other muscle, requires exercise to keep it from deteriorating with age and inactivity.
 So how can you “train” your mind?
-By keeping your mind engaged with activities like reading, puzzles, and studying a new language, you can significantly lower your risk of neurodegenerative diseases such as Alzheimer’s.
+By keeping your mind engaged with activities like reading, puzzles, and studying a new language, you can significantly lower your risk of numerous neurodegenerative diseases.